Miles Jay

 Miles Jay is a Canadian filmmaker whose work includes Super Bowl commercials and music videos.
 He won an Emmy Award in 2018 for his work on a Squarespace advertisement featuring actor John Malkovich and was nominated for a Grammy Award for his work on Leon Bridges' "River" music video.
 He was nominated for Best Commercial Director at the Directors Guild of America Awards in 2016 and 2018.

 Early life

-Jay (born March 13, 1989) was born in Vancouver the son of television director Michael Robison and his mother, who was a set director.
+He is the son of television director Michael Robison and his mother, who was a set director.
 His early aspirations were to become an athlete but while still in high school he began to seriously pursue filmmaking as a career by enrolling in a TV production class and spending his downtime reading Final Cut Pro manuals.

 Education

 He enrolled in Ryerson University's filmmaking program where he made a short film "BLINK" which won the TIFF Student Showcase.
 A year later he went on to direct 2012's Carly's Cafe, an interactive film intended to help viewers relate to a young autistic girl's experience, Carly Fleischmann.
 The film was later used by the President of Poland in a presentation to the United Nations to support the Convention of Rights of People with Disabilities.

 Jay went onto make a short film which won the Best Student Film at the Toronto International Film Festival and a music video that was short-listed for the Young Director award in Cannes.

 He went onto win numerous other awards, including Best Director & Best Film at the Air Canada Film Festival, the Jury Award at the 2015 Tribeca Film Festival for "The Statistical Analysis of Your Failing Relationship." and a Directors Guild of America nomination for Best Commercial Directors in 2016.